Apress/beginning-cpp20/Workarounds/README.md

 ## Modules

 Most source code, most notably that in the second half of the book, uses C++20's modules.
-Unfortunately, support for this feature may still be lacking in your compiler / build system.
+Unfortunately, [support](https://en.cppreference.com/w/cpp/compiler_support) for this feature may still be lacking in your compiler / build system.
-For the smaller examples it is just a matter of replacing the `import` declarations with `#include` directives (see [Appendix A](../Appendix.pdf), but for examples comprising multiple files, working around this is more work.
+For the smaller examples it is just a matter of replacing the `import` declarations with `#include` directives (see [Appendix A](../Appendix.pdf)), but for examples comprising multiple files working around these limitations can be more work.
-For all examples and exercises that are not explicitly about modules, we therefore made an equivalent version that is available that does not use modules yet.
+For all examples and exercises that are not explicitly about modules, we therefore made an equivalent version available that does not use modules.
 You can find these in the `NoModules` directories of this source repository.

 <a name="format"/>